raynerljm/sgid-nextjs-csr-demo/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+The step-by-step guide for this project can be found in the [sgID docs](https://docs.id.gov.sg/integrations-with-sgid/typescript-javascript/next.js-client-side-rendering).

 ## Getting Started

 Before you can run the development server, you will have to register your client on the sgID [developer portal](https://developer.id.gov.sg/).